joemoose/psiops/docs/index.md

 13–16 | 3 | +2 | 4
 17–20 | 4 | +3 | 5

-Damage to the swarm’s HP reduces the swarm’s size and stats.
+Damage to the swarm’s HP reduces the swarm’s size and stats—each HP of damage reduces the swarm’s number by 1.

-For example, you’re up against a swarm of fourteen opponents.
-With its (14 HP, 3 ARMOR, and +2 DAMAGE), this swarm can launch attacks on up to 4 targets.
-However, once the swarm sustains five points of damage, its size and stats are reduced.
-The new stats for the swarm would be (9 HP, 2 ARMOR, and +1 damage), and it can now attack up to 3 targets.
+For example, you’re up against a swarm of 14 opponents.
+With its stats of 14 HP, 3 ARMOR, and +2 DAMAGE, this swarm can launch attacks on up to 4 targets.
+However, after the swarm sustains 5 HP of damage, its size and stats are reduced.
+The new stats for the swarm would be 9 HP, 2 ARMOR, and +1 DAMAGE, and it can now attack up to 3 targets.

 ## Your Character